swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

         == render :item, article: article
 ```

 This finally gives a nice change to the rendered result.
-All articles are grouped in columns, and I did not write a single CSS line, everything being working out of the box.
+All articles are grouped in columns, and I did not write a single CSS line, everything is working out of the box.
 Awesome!

 ![Bulma installed](/images/episodes/3/grid.png)